 Streaming Analytics is the ability to constantly calculate statistical analytics while moving with the stream of data.
 Streaming Analytics allows management, monitoring, and real-time analytics of live streaming data.
 Streaming Analytics involves knowing and acting upon events happening in your business at any given moment.
 Since Streaming Analytics occurs immediately, we must act on the analytics data quickly within a small window of opportunity before the data loses its value.

 Streaming Impact: The key need for analytic data processing, in a streaming data context, where large volumes of data is streamed continually and unbounded, is to process this big data in real-time or near real-time.
-This imposes the need for qualities such as scalability, fault-tolerant, predictability, resiliency against stream imperfections, and a platform that is extensible
+This imposes the need for qualities such as scalability, fault-tolerant, predictability, resiliency against stream imperfections, and a platform that is extensible.

 The Lambda data processing architecture attributed to Nathan Marz, is one of the more common architectures designed to address robustness, scalability and fault-tolerance (human and/or machine) in big data processing.